poke1024/tove2d/docs/tutorials/Animation.md

 Please note that TÖVE does not efficiently support animations that add or delete points.

-You can also choose to use "dynamic" instead of "stream" if your shapes change frequently, but not on every frame (also see https://love2d.org/wiki/SpriteBatchUsage).
+You can also choose to use `"dynamic"` instead of `"stream"` if your shapes change frequently, but not on every frame (also see <a href="https://love2d.org/wiki/SpriteBatchUsage">LÖVE's docs on `SpriteBatchUsage`</a>).

 ## Animating colors
 Animating colors is easy.
 Here are two examples: